Carlos Quintana (footballer)

-Carlos Quintana (born 11 February 1988, in Glew) is an Argentine football defender who plays for Patronato, on loan from Argentinos Juniors in the Argentine Primera División.
+Carlos Gustavo David Quintana (born 11 February 1988, in Glew) is an Argentine professional footballer who plays as a centre-back for Rosario Central, on loan from Argentinos Juniors in the Argentine Primera División.

 Career

 After completing the youth setup of Lanús, Quintana made his breakthrough in the first team during 2007.
 He won with Lanús de 2007 Apertura, the first league title in the history of the club.

 In 2010, Quintana was loaned to Huracán for a 50,000 US dollars fee and an option to buy.